Metnew/suicrux/README.md

 > PurifyCss cannot help.
 Only browser-based tools probably could.

 2. SUI styles are costly(548kb) and block rendering.
-> It's possible to split SUI styles into several smaller chunks that would be downloaded faster if you use HTTP2.
+> It's possible to split SUI styles into several smaller chunks which could be downloaded faster.

 ## Contributing

 > Have a question?
 Ask! :wink:

 > Make sure you ask a right question. :smiling_imp:

 PRs, issues, enhancements are always welcome.